MotionPrograming/IoT-Device-Management/README.md

-Your project documentation for **Blockchain-Based IoT Device Management System (BIoT-DM)** is impressively structured and highly detailed.
-However, there are a few **minor errors, inconsistencies, and improvements** that can be made for clarity, grammar, and formatting.

-Below is a **cleaned-up and corrected** version of the text with all issues addressed:

----

 # 🌐 Blockchain-Based IoT Device Management System (BIoT-DM)

 ⚙️ **Project Status:** Active Development

 👨‍💻 **Developer:** MotionProgramming

 🎯 **Architecture:** Pure Go Backend + Private Blockchain + MQTT + SQL Database Only

 ---